RomanKolachnik/My-Portfolio/Assets/Pages/high-tech-havoc.md

 - Implemented local multiplayer setup using Unity’s Input System
 - Developed modular power-up system with synergy logic and activation priority
 - Designed stage event interactions like dynamic lighting that reacts to game triggers
-- Contributed to debugging across core systems like UI and enemy logic
+- Contributed to debugging across core systems like UI and stage event logic

 ---